Waihi Beach: Modern history

 The Waihi Beach Hotel was built in 1967 and the Athenree mineral hot springs are located nearby.
 Nearby Waihi is known for the gold and silver mining operation at Martha Mine and several underground mines.

 Marae

 Otāwhiwhi Marae, located in Bowentown, is a marae (tribal meeting ground) of the Ngāi Te Rangi tribe and Ngāi Tauwhao sub-tribe; it includes the Tamaoho wharenui (meeting house).

 In October 2020, the Government committed $500,000 from the Provincial Growth Fund to upgrade the marae.
 The upgrade is expected to create 33 jobs.

 Demographics

-Stats NZ describes Waihī Beach-Bowentown as a small urban area which covers 6.31 km2.
+Stats NZ describes Waihi Beach-Bowentown as a small urban area which covers 6.31 km2.
 It had an estimated population of as of with a population density of people per km^{2}.